marko-cs/mooc-sec-project-I/README.md

 git clone git@github.com:marko-cs/mooc-sec-project-I.git
 ```

-If you don't have git installed all needed can be downloaded in one zip file.
+If you don't have git installed all needed can be downloaded in one zip file Github web page.

 ### Set-up